gregorwolf/SAP-NPM-API-collection/apis/node-jwt/README.md

 # Dependencies

-* NodeJS v0.10.x is the minimum version, NodeJS 5.x is the current maximum, however due to missing binaries, there might be errors in using this project
+* NodeJS v0.10.x is the minimum version.
+The maximum version is always the last LTS (long term support, https://nodejs.org/en/about/releases/) , however due to missing binaries, there might be errors in using this project
 * You dont need `node-gyp` or any compiler (e.g. Visual Studio on Windows).
 The source code and binding.gyp is part of this project in case of errors.
 * If you run in error with generic node exceptions, please inform the author.
 The root cause can be missing jwt.node modules.